 - Check regularly: Check the salt level in the brine tank about once a month, or however often your manufacturer recommends.
 As a general rule, you shouldn’t fill the tank to more than about two-thirds.
 If you do, you risk creating a salt bridge (more about those in the next section).

 - Salt compatibility: Ensure you use the right type of salt.
 Your owner’s manual should clearly state whether your system uses tablet, granular, or block salt.
 The most widespread type is granular salt, which is sold as pellets.

 How to Clear a Salt Bridge

-Indications you have a salt bridge include:
+Signs that you have a salt bridge include:

-To break up a salt bridge:
+To remove a salt bridge:

 How to Clean a Water Softener — the Brine Tank

 Occasionally, your brine tank will need to be cleaned.
 Your owner’s manual should recommend how often this needs to be done.
 Many newer models only need to be cleaned every five years or so, but older ones might need to be cleaned as often as every 12 months.

 If you notice that the brine in your tank appears to be dirty; this is a good indication that it needs to be cleaned.
 This happens because some salts contain impurities, especially cheap salts.
 In time, these impurities accumulate and leave sediment in the water that can eventually clog your system.